Skip to main content

 Data Protection

-Guard against unauthorized reads, updates, and deletes in specified fields in your database.
+Guard against unauthorized access to specified fields in your database.
 You can choose whether this policy blocks the action or only sends an alert when the action occurs.
-This policy type has the parameters:
+This policy type has the following parameters:

-• In the Database Operations section, choose the types of actions this policy will apply to (reads, updates, and/or deletes)
+• In the Database Operations section, choose the types of actions this policy will apply to (reads, updates, deletes, and/or inserts).

-• In the Data Labels section, specify the data labels this policy applies to, and click Next.
+• In the Targeted Data section, specify the data labels, data tags and/or data locations that this policy applies to.

 • In Policy Actions, specify: